-LHE7011 - Foundations of Higher Education Leadership (Post Graduate)
+LHE7011 / LHE7011-8 - Foundations of Higher Education Leadership (Post Graduate)

-The purpose of this doctoral course is to provide a foundation for the nuances of higher education leadership and theory.
+Higher education leadership occurs in an environment of ambiguity and constant change.
+Leaders must be able and willing to embrace uncertainty, continually learning, and develop a deep understanding of their core values.
+The course is designed to provide foundational grounding in the study of leadership theory and research, in higher education.
 Emphasis will be given to the practical application of higher education leadership theories and the academic and administrative roles of an institution of higher education.
 Students will explore best practices to uncover links that can be made to increase the value of higher education practices.

-LHE7012 - Strategic Planning & Institutional Effectiveness in Higher Education (Post Graduate)
+LHE7012 / LHE7012-8 - Strategic Planning & Institutional Effectiveness in Higher Education (Post Graduate)